Pico da Esperança e Planalto Central

 Protected Area for the Management of Habitats or Species

-Located on the central volcanic ridge of the island, this area occupies about 1087 hectares and includes the highest point of São Jorge, Pico da Esperança, with about 1053 metres.
+This area, located on the central volcanic ridge of the island, occupies about 1087 hectares and includes the highest point of São Jorge, Pico da Esperança, with 1053 metres of altitude.

-In this volcanic ridge, about 54 kilometres long, it is possible to observe several volcano-tectonic alignments, with about 150 eruptive centres, mostly scoria cones, spatter cones and eruptive fissures.
-Among the several cones of this ridge that resulted from a fissural basaltic volcanism, stand out the Pico da Esperança (formed around 5500 years ago) and the Morro Pelado, which has the deepest volcanic pit of the Azores, with a depth of 140 metres.
+In this volcanic ridge, about 54 kilometres long, it is possible to observe several volcano-tectonic alignments, standing out the Pico da Esperança (formed around 5500 years ago) and the Morro Pelado, which has the deepest volcanic pit of the Azores, with a depth of 140 metres.
+This area is rich in biodiversity and includes several inland lagoons and peatbogs that allow for various endemic species of the Azores to occur.

-This area, which includes several inland lagoons and peatbogs, is a place rich in biodiversity, where, amongst other endemics, occur rare species such as Chaerophyllum azoricum, Ammi trifoliatum, Tolpis azorica and Euphrasia grandiflora.
+In this protected area, occur, amongst other endemics, rare species such as Chaerophyllum azoricum, Ammi trifoliatum, Tolpis azorica and Euphrasia grandiflora.
 It is also possible to observe the rarest orchid of Europe, Platanthera azorica.

 Regarding fauna stand out the endemic species of arthropods such as Trechus jorgensis and the bird Gallinago gallinago.

-It is possible to cross this area of the central volcanic ridge through the Pico do Pedro - Pico da Esperança - Fajã do Ouvidor walking trail (PR04SJO).
+It is possible to cross this protected area through the Pico do Pedro - Pico da Esperança - Fajã do Ouvidor walking trail (PR04SJO).

-This area integrates a Special Area of Conservation (SAC) within the Natura 2000 network, is classified as a Ramsar Site under the Ramsar Convention and as a geosite of the Azores UNESCO Global Geopark.
+This site is part of the Ramsar Site named Planalto Central de São Jorge (central plateau - Pico da Esperança) and Special Area of Conservation (SAC) Costa Noroeste and Ponta do Topo within the Natura 2000 network.
+It is also classified as a geosite of the Azores UNESCO Global Geopark.